smalldjangoking/test_assessment_DataOx_Autoria_scrapper/README.md

 - images_count
 - car_number
 - car_vin

--
-** After scraping, all fields are validated and normalized using **Pydantic** ** If the data matches the requirements, it is added to the database
+**After scraping, all fields are validated and normalized using Pydantic.**

+**If the data matches the requirements, it is added to the database.**
-   If the record already exists, it is skipped
+If the record already exists, it is skipped.

+---

 * **Initial Run**
-  Immediately after the containers start, the `app` service performs an initial "test" scraping run to populate the database and verify dump functionality
+  Immediately after the containers start, the `app` service performs an initial "test" scraping run to populate the database and verify dump functionality.

 * **Automated Scheduling**
-  After the initial run, the **Ofelia** scheduler takes over and triggers the scraper daily at exactly **12:00 PM**
+  After the initial run, the **Ofelia** scheduler takes over and triggers the scraper daily at exactly **12:00 PM**.

 * **Data Persistence**
-  * Collected data is stored in a **PostgreSQL** database
+  * Collected data is stored in a **PostgreSQL** database.
-  * Database backup files (`.sql`) are automatically generated and saved to the `./dumps` directory
+  * Database backup files (`.sql`) are automatically generated and saved to the `./dumps` directory.

 ---